Downtown Natchez Master Plan

 Natchez, Mississippi (2018)

-Established in 1716, Natchez has an international reputation for its extensive antebellum, but the downtown has floundered both physically and economically.
-As a result, The Walker Collaborative (TWC) was hired to lead a consultant team to craft a master plan for the historic downtown.
-The client for the project was the non-profit Friends of the Riverfront (FOR) Natchez, which raised over $100,000 in private funding to pay for the plan.
-The planning process included dozens of meetings with stakeholders, a six-day charrette, and over 200 citizens attending both the charrette workshop and the concept plan presentation.
+Established in 1716, Natchez has an international reputation for its antebellum architecture, but the downtown has floundered.
+As a result, The Walker Collaborative (TWC) was hired to lead a consultant team to craft a master plan.
+The client was the non-profit Friends of the Riverfront (FOR) Natchez, which raised over $100,000 in private funding to pay for the plan.
 While the plan addressed the entire downtown, a focus was paid to the river bluff area on the west end and the MLK Triangle (hub of African American history) on the east end.
-Among the plan’s ideas were the following: a stage pavilion on the bluff, infill development along Broadway, relocation of the post office for development of a green space flanked by a farmers market pavilion, conversion of several one-way streets to two-way streets, a parking structure, expansion of the convention center, enhancement of the “triangle” of the MLK Triangle area into a plaza, and building rehabilitations and infill in the MLK Triangle area.
-The project’s market analysis also resulted in an optimal tenant mix and housing types, and detailed recommendations were provided to establish a Main Street organization.
+Among the plan’s ideas were: a stage pavilion on the bluff, infill development along Broadway, a new green space flanked by a farmers market pavilion, conversion of one-way streets to two-way, a parking structure, convention center expansion, enhancement of the MLK Triangle area, an optimal tenant mix, and establishment of a Main Street organization.